Marketing Communications training course in London, UK

 - Those who wish to develop insights into the reasoning behind the marketing communications activities used by organisations.

-Upon completion of this marketing communication courses, you will be able to understand:
+Upon completion of this marketing training courses, you will be able to understand:

 - The role that advertising plays in influencing our thoughts and behaviour.